Woocommerce

 If you are using a Shortcode editor like Elementor, then our regular recommendation code snippet may not be rendering due to the product ID being syntaxed differently in Elementor than a normal HTML block.

-If you are using Hooks, then you can go to Appearance -> Custom Layouts -> Insert the shortcode on the Hook that belongs to Clerk (in case, a developer can create these if he wants Clerk to be a Hook).
+If you are using Hooks, then you can go to Appearance -> Custom Layouts -> Insert the shortcode on the Hook that belongs to Clerk (in case, a developer can create these if they want Clerk to be a Hook).

 To insert the code, replace: